oracle/node-oracledb/doc/src/api_manual/connection.rst

             The default value is *false*.

-            This feature works when node-oracledb is using version 12, or later, of the Oracle client library, and using Oracle Database 12, or later.
+            This feature works when node-oracledb is using version 12, or later, of the Oracle Client library, and using Oracle Database 12, or later.
         * - ``keepInStmtCache``
           - Boolean
           - .. _executemanyoptkeepinstmtcache: